fawind/nyc-subway-optimization/README.md

 # install frontend dependencies
 cd public
 bower install
 ```

+Finally add [the credential file](https://gist.github.com/fawind/5e52b568c0a8f8636da2) as credentials.py in your root directory (same as app.py)

 After that you can run the server from the project root (don't forget to start your virtual env each time!)
 ```